Nava-Labs/crosslink-contracts/README.md

 # CRC1 & CRC20

 ## Overview
 This repository presents an extensive framework designed for the development of cross-chain applications and the standardization of tokens, utilizing the capabilities of Chainlink CCIP.
-It includes several key components: CRC1, CRC1Syncable, and CRC20.
+It includes several key components: CRC1, CRC1Syncable, CRC20 and FeeAutomation.

 ## Components
 ### CRC1